mendax1234/6940Swerve-docs/docs/source/docs/hardware-info/hardware-info.rst

 Limelight is mounted in front of our shooter.
 With the interpoltion table, we can achieve shooting at every place in the field with the help of Limelight2+.

-The Pixy2 is also a visual targeting camera and processor, but due to the color ofthis season's (2022 Season Rapid React) cargo (blue and red), Pixy2 may not be able tell the difference between team's bumper and the cargo, so l am sorry to say that Pixy2 may not be able to be used as a camera to do game-piece centric.
+The Pixy2 is also a visual targeting camera and processor, but due to the color of this season's (2022 Season Rapid React) cargo (blue and red), Pixy2 may not be able tell the difference between team's bumper and the cargo, so l am sorry to say that Pixy2 may not be able to be used as a camera to do game-piece centric.
 But we will also introduce the game-piece centric in the later chapters with